Jimmy Goodrich

-Jimmy Goodrich became the World Lightweight Champion when he defeated Chilean boxer Stanislaus Loayza in a second round TKO at Queensboro Stadium in Queens, New York on July 13, 1925.
+Jimmy Goodrich became the Undisputed World Lightweight Champion when he defeated Chilean boxer Stanislaus Loayza in a second round TKO at Queensboro Stadium in Queens, New York on July 13, 1925.
 He retained the title only five months, losing it by unanimous decision to Rocky Kansas on December 7, 1925.
 Goodrich was known for having never been the victim of a knockout.

 Early life

 Goodrich was born on July 30, 1900, in Scranton, Pennsylvania, the son of Irish Catholic parents.
 His father was a coal miner.
 Like many boxers of his era, in his youth he sold newspapers to make extra money.
 In his teens his family moved to Buffalo, and both he and his father became steel workers.
 He once wrote that some of his earliest bouts were exhibitions he gave at the factories where he worked.

 When his father died, and his mother remarried, he took used his stepfather's surname Goodrich as his ringname and subsequently kept it throughout his life.
 He married his wife Patti around 1920 and remained married until he died.